 Notice that you’re okay with either choice, but at the end of the day, she’s still going to take the medicine.
 And one last thing: stick to two choices, because any more than that will be too many for her to weigh and decide.

 We’ve all been there, whether it’s pleading with our kids to take medicine or feeling impatient when they won’t.
-But as you can see, the gimmicks and tactics aren’t necessary when you start from one important place: changing how you talk to your child about taking medicine.
+But as you can see, gimmicks and tactics aren’t necessary when you change how you talk to your child about taking medicine.

-Start by praising your child for being brave, for hanging in there, for doing things even when it’s hard.
+Start by praising her for being brave, for hanging in there, for doing things even when it’s hard.
 Watch how you talk about taking medicine and phrase them in positive ways.
 Treat it as non-negotiable, something that must be done despite their resistance.

-Make taking medicine part of your child’s routine, and even have a visual chart she can see and use.
+Make taking medicine part of her routine, and even have a visual chart she can see and use.
 And finally, give her choices, not in whether she wants to take medicine, but with how.

-It’s totally possible to get your child to take medicine when you change the way you talk about it.
+It’s totally possible to get her to take medicine when you change the way you talk about it.
 Especially when you don’t have to crumble a nasty-tasting pill into a glass of water anymore.